Planning for a Business Sale or Liquidity Event

 QSBS (Qualified Small Business Stock):

-We helped a client structure a new business as a C-Corporation from inception to qualify for Qualified Small Business Stock (QSBS) treatment.
-By thoughtfully allocating ownership among multiple qualifying shareholders, the family positioned themselves to exclude up to $40 million of capital gains upon a future sale under Section 1202.
-In this scenario, instead of paying capital gains tax on $50 million, only $10 million would remain taxable, resulting in approximately $10 million in tax savings.
-This strategy required advance planning, proper capitalization, and careful coordination well before any exit discussions.
+We helped a client structure a new business as a C-Corporation from inception to qualify for Qualified Small Business Stock treatment.
+By allocating ownership thoughtfully among qualifying shareholders, the family positioned themselves to exclude a significant portion of capital gains upon a future sale under Section 1202.
+This strategy required advance planning, proper capitalization, and careful coordination well before any exit discussions — it cannot be retrofitted after the fact.

 Squeeze and Freeze: